 There is no origination fee.

-- Students may apply online.
+Students may apply for a CAL loan online.
 Once the THECB has received and approved all applications documents and credit is approved, ASU will be notified to certify loan eligibility.